knative-portability/large-events/README.md

 pip3 install -r requirements.txt
 ```

-Provision a MongoDB instance (e.g. via [MongoDB Atlas](https://www.mongodb.com/cloud/atlas)), then provide the app with its endpoint via an environmental variable (this step is not needed for the pageserve service).
+Provision a MongoDB instance (e.g. via [MongoDB Atlas](https://www.mongodb.com/cloud/atlas)), then provide the app with its endpoint via an environment variable (this step is not needed for the pageserve service).

 ```sh
 export MONGODB_URI="mongodb+srv://[username]:[password]@[cluster-address]"